 a) Non-QoS subtypes, in which case the STA shall assign to them a priority of Contention.

-b) QoS subtypes, in which case the STA shall infer the UP value from the TID in the QoS Control field directly for TID values between 0 and 7.
-For TID values between 8 and 15 the STA shall extract the UP value in the UP subfield of the TS Info field in the associated TSPEC or from the UP field in the associated TCLAS (traffic classification) element, as applicable.
+b) QoS subtypes, in which case the STA shall determine the UP value as follows:

+- If there is a TPSEC defined for which its TSID value is equal to the TID value, the STA shall extract the UP value in the UP subfield of the TS Info field in the associated TSPEC or from the UP field in the associated TCLAS (traffic classification) element, as applicable.

+- Otherwise, the STA shall infer the UP value from the TID in the QoS Control field directly for TID values between 0 and 7.

 QoS APs deliver the UP with the received MSDUs to the DS or bridge port.